-What if I said that you can earn a stable, comfortable living from home?
-You can quit your day-job and make over $50,000 a month.
+How would you react if I said that you can work from home everyday?
+You can quit your day-job and make over $10,000 a month.
 You can drive a corvette, wear a fur coat and live by the beach.
 You can fulfill your wildest dreams while making your own schedule.

 If I told you all of those things, I’d likely be trying to sell you a pyramid scheme.
 Scams like this brought in over 50 billion dollars from 2008 to 2013,[i]that’s 50 billion dollars coming directly from the pockets of innocent people who are just looking to get ahead in life.
 But that’s how pyramid schemes work, they prey on the vulnerable and exploit them.